-Awards will be given three deep in the usual 10 year age groupings as well as overall male and female winners.
+Thanks to the sponsorship of Altra Running, there is prize money for the overall winners of each distance.
+Age group awards will be given three deep in the usual 10 year age groupings as well as overall male and female winners.
 We will also have some giveaways just for showing up.
 Overall and age group awards will be given out as you cross the finish line.

 Don’t want to watch the race?
 Why not?
 It’s so exciting.
 Anyway, there’s a wonderful visitor’s center at the north end of the island and the Fielding Garr Ranch at the south end of the island.
 Also, there are many other trails to explore.
 One other thing, we can always use the help from your family members that get bored going to these races.
 Volunteering at a race is a definite good time.
 If you’ve never done it, try it.

 Here are a few of the rules.
 We’ll make up others as needed.